Nitinadhikari01/sorting-visualiser.github.io/README.md

 It is a web application showcasing the inner workings of sorting algorithms.
 Features of web application:
 1. Colored representations(at the time of executing):
   a.
-Blue :- default
+Gray :- default
   b.
 Yellow :- Being compared
   c.
 Red :-  Incorrect position and to be moved
   d.
 Green :- Correct position

 2. Controls for visualizations:-
-  a) Speed of visualization (5 speed levels from 1 to 5 level)
+  a) Speed of visualization (time delay as we slid left to right)
   b) Data size ()
   c) Randomly generate new data.

-3. Time and Space complexity of algorithm being visualized.
+3. while processing it make a sound according to speed.
 I hope that you enjoy playing around with this visualizer tool as much as I enjoyed building it.
 You can access it here(use Google Chrome!):https://nitinadhikari01.github.io/sorting-visualiser.github.io/